The Daily Caller: Political stances

 In 2019, the Columbia Journalism Review described The Daily Caller as "right wing", a description also used by Business Insider, Snopes, and Harvard University's Berkman Klein Center for Internet & Society.
-According to The Guardian in April 2019, The Daily Caller was known for its pro-Trump content.
-In 2020, Austrian social scientist Christian Fuchs of the University of Westminster described The Daily Caller as an alt-right website.
-A 2021 Politico article, however, described The Daily Caller as being "mainstream right" in its positioning, as opposed to more "conspiratorial fringe" outlets such as One America News Network.
+The Guardian in April 2019 said The Daily Caller was known for pro-Trump content.
+In 2020, Austrian social scientist Christian Fuchs of the University of Westminster described The Daily Caller as alt-right.
+A 2021 Politico article described The Daily Caller as "mainstream right", as opposed to more "conspiratorial fringe" outlets such as One America News Network.
+Other media outlets have referred to The Daily Caller as Conservative, including The Washington Post, The Wall Street Journal, and The New York Times.